Quantifying Error Propagation and Model Collapse in Diffusion Models: Intra-generation divergence bounds

-This relation is central to our analysis as it translates functional score errors (captured by $Z_T^i$) into probabilistic drift.
-A key challenge in our analysis is obtain a good lower bound on the conditional expectation in \eqref{eq:marginal_projection}.
+This relation is central to our analysis: it shows how pathwise score errors, encoded through $Z_T^i$, are projected onto the terminal marginal and thereby induce distributional drift.
+A key challenge in our analysis is to obtain a good lower bound on the conditional expectation in \eqref{eq:marginal_projection}.
 We begin with an upper bound that follows from a standard application of Girsanov's theorem.